Drop-off your ballot or vote in-person at

 For questions regarding voter engagement, contact the office of Student Life at ucrlife@ucr.edu

 If you prefer to submit your vote-by-mail ballot in person, you can go to any vote center or drop off location — it's easy!
-Remember, UCR will be hosting a Vote Center from Saturday, March 2 to Tuesday, March 5 at the Student Health & Counseling Center.
-If you are near campus during that time, you can drop off your ballot there.
+Remember, UCR will be hosting a Vote Center at the Alumni & Visitors Center.

 If you want to ensure that your ballot arrives safely and is counted, or you are curious about where it is — you can track your ballot!
 Go here for more info: sos.ca.gov/elections